-Farmworker Housing
+Farmworker and Agricultural Employee Housing

 Farmworkers are considered a special needs interest group by HCD.
 Farmworkers are traditionally defined as people whose primary incomes are earned through permanent or seasonal agricultural labor.
 Farmworkers are generally considered to have special housing needs due to their limited income and the often-unstable nature of their employment.
 In addition, farmworker households tend to have high rates of poverty, live disproportionately in housing that is in the poorest condition, have extremely high rates of overcrowding, and have low homeownership rates.
-There is a total of 1,772 farmworkers in the County of Orange, though few may reside in Newport Beach the City must consider the housing needs of this community.
+There is a total of 1,772 farmworkers in the County of Orange, with 14 persons employed fulltime farmworkers in Newport Beach.
+71 persons are employed in the agriculture industry citywide.
+The City must consider the housing needs of this community.
 The Newport Beach Municipal Code does not explicitly define Farmworker Housing or outline it as a permitted use in residential or nonresidential zones.
-Policy Action 30 of the Section 4: Housing Plan outlines the City's strategy to update the Municipal Code in accordance with state legislation.
+Policy Action 7E of the Section 4: Housing Plan outlines the City's strategy to update the Municipal Code in accordance with state law.